ubcbraincircuits/whitepaper/source/jupyterhub/index.rst

 3) A schedule for resource allocation requests, whereby researchers can request dedicated resources and compute time to ensure they have sessions and resource availability when needed.
 This would mean that certain nodes will not be accessible through the dynamic scheduler in 2) and will only be available to a user/group of users on a manually administered queue.

 .. tip::
    PIs are encouraged to advocate for additional resources for cluster upgrades.
-This includes GPUs, storage backup and other compute resources
+This includes GPUs, storage backup, and other computational resources.